 - A blue dashed line appears and your route is ready!
 The map shows exactly how long the marked walk is (top left at "Total Distance").

-- Click on ‘Update’ to save the route.
+- Click on ‘Next’ to save the route.

-- If you want to delete it and start again, select the route and click on the trash can.
+- If you want to delete it and start again, select the route by clicking on the blue dashed line until it becomes red and click on the trash can.

 - Note: On a tablet this works slightly different, but the basics are the same.
 Use of a telephone to enter a route is also possible, but is impractical due to the small screen.
 We recommend a PC, laptop or tablet to enter a birdingplace.